RTXteam/RTX-KG2/README.md

-# Where to download RTX KG2
+# Where to download the RTX KG2 knowledge graph

 http://rtx-kg2-public.s3-website-us-west-2.amazonaws.com/